bet-no-loss/bet-no-loss/README.md

 ## Environment Parameters

-As a dev, in order to deploy the smart contracts and use the project locally, you need to create a **`.env`** file in the project's root folder.
+As a **dev**, in order to deploy the smart contracts and use the project, you need to create a **`.env`** file in the project's root folder.
-It contains the environment specific parameters for the test network and your project identifier on [Infura](https://infura.io/).
+It contains the environment specific parameters for the (test) network to deploy to and your project identifier on [Infura](https://infura.io/).

 - Create a `.env` file in the project's root folder
 - Edit `.env` and set the below `property = "value"` pairs (one per line):